 Trans and Gender Diverse at RMIT

-In 2016, we committed to the Diversity and Inclusion Framework and Action Plans, including the Diverse Genders, Sexes and Sexualities (DGSS) Action Plan.
+Since 2016, we have committed to the Diversity and Inclusion Framework and Action Plans, including the Diverse Genders, Sexes and Sexualities (DGSS) Action Plan.
 Our main objectives have been to raise awareness of issues that impact DGSS inclusion, increase student participation in events, and celebrate diversity through strong role modelling.
 Our student-focused work over the last few years, supporting the trans and gender diverse community includes: